AxisCommunications/acap-sdk-tools/ansible-training/README.md

 1. Create an IAM user group with *AmazonEC2FullAccess* policies.
 You can do that in the AWS Console by searching for the *IAM* service, clicking *User groups* in the left pane and then *Create group*.
 2. Create an IAM user associated with the IAM user group and download the credentials.
 You can do that in the AWS Console by searching for the *IAM* service, clicking *Users* in the left pane and then *Add users*.
 The Ansible playbook expects this user to be named as your computer user `$USER`.
 It is important that you choose *Access key - Programmatic access* for the credentials type.
 That way you'll have access through the CLI.
 3. At the end of the IAM user creation process, you will be able to copy and download the credentials.
 Export them in your terminal with the names `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` respectively.
-4. Each EC2 instance must be attached to a key-pair, which is your only way of accessing it.
+4. Each EC2 instance must be attached to a key pair, which is your only way of accessing it.
 To create one, search for *EC2* service in your AWS Console, select *Key Pairs* in the left pane and then *Create key pair*.
-The Ansible playbook requires using syntax `$USER-key-pair` when naming this key-pair.
+The Ansible playbook requires using syntax `$USER-key-pair` when naming this key pair.
 Select `.pem` pas the file format.
-6. At the end of the key pair creation process, the file will download automatically.
+5. At the end of the key pair creation process, the file will download automatically.
 You have to copy it to your working directory.
-5. Give Ansible permission to use this key by: `chmod 400 $USER-key-pair.pem`.
+6. Give Ansible permission to use this key by: `chmod 400 $USER-key-pair.pem`.

 After that, you will be able to run the playbook: